TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/3-create-the-domain-model.rst

     For example the class :php:`T3docs\MyExtension\FirstFolder\SecondFolder\File` should be in the folder :file:`my_extension/Classes/FirstFolder/SecondFolder/File.php`.
     Pay attention to the corresponding upper casing of the folder names.
+    The member variables and their setter and getter methods must correspond to the field names of the database table.

 Let's take a deeper look at the model :php:`\T3docs\StoreInventory\Domain\Model\Product`.